 Did You Suffer Side Effects of Tylenol?

-People who take the popular over-the-counter pain reliever Tylenol may have an increased risk of suffering liver damage and liver failure possibly requiring a transplant.
-Some scientific research has also shown that children born to women who took Tylenol during pregnancy may be significantly more likely to develop autism or ADHD in childhood.
+Scientific research has found that children born to women who take Tylenol (acetaminophen) during pregnancy may be significantly more likely to develop autism spectrum disorder (ASD) or attention-deficit hyperactivity disorder (ADHD) in childhood.

 Start My Tylenol Claim Now